Last Updated on September 6, 2023

 I purchased a low-profile sideboard at our old home, and if I were to hang a 42″ television 57″ from center, the TV would have looked super dinky.
 The scale would have been off.
 To accommodate the low profile, I went larger on the TV and lowered it a couple of inches from the general rule of thumb height.

-To ground the TV and keep it from looking like it was floating, I wanted it to hang it 6″-8″ above the furniture.
+To ground the TV and keep it from looking like it was floating, I wanted to hang it 6″-8″ above the furniture.

 Same thought process for a higher sideboard or credenza.
 Unless the furniture is extra wide, consider downsizing the TV to accommodate scale and, again, hang the TV approximately 6″-8″ above the furniture.
 A good example of this is in the bedroom.
 If your TV is mounted above a highboy dresser, you do not want to hang a 70″ television above it.
 Purchase a smaller size, but mount it at an ideal viewing distance for a comfortable viewing experience.